rehashstudio/front-end-code-challenge/README.md

 ## Tasks

+1. Implement the style guide using JSX, CSS, and SASS.

 2. Connect to the Web Socket API using the environment variable WS_URL.
+Ping the server to maintain the connection.
+Present the

 3. Regularly ping the API's 'default' route to look for any changes in it's status.
 When the status changes, display them in the homepage.

-4. Request data from the API's 'getPeople' route.
+4. Fetch data from the API's 'getPeople' route.
 HINT: It is attached to "request.body.action".
 It will return a JSON string.
-PLace the data into the homepage according to the styleguide.
+Place the data into the homepage according to the styleguide.

 ## Note